 Second is a popular turban-esque style, I used the twisted headband tutorial from Do It Yourself Divas (I added a band to cover the seam).
 Super fast and I liked how it used up some really narrow strips of fabric.

 This was probably the fastest to sew, a modified narrow version of the ruched head wrap from Delia Creates.
 I still have a hunk of this fabric left for something fun; I also used it for a slouchy beanie to fit my son, seen in this post.

 Last but not least, a knit, gathered headband from Sew 4 Home.
-This is the first tutorial they share; I added two bands to cover the seams instead of fussing with folding and topstitching in.
+I added two bands (the plain black fabric) to cover the seams instead of fussing with folding and topstitching as tey did.
 This was the very last of one of my favorite fabrics; you can see where I used it in a maxi dress and leggings a while ago for a Greenstyle Creations blog tour.

 I made a few in each style – they will certainly be worn out by the time we get through the newborn stage with a toddler also at home.
 Do you have any favorite styles I missed?
 Do you think it’s ridiculous an almost 30 year old wears these on the daily?
 Don’t tell me if you do.

 Pin this post about how to sew a headband with this collage photo or link: